MAP Test Reading

 2. Add seasoning and herbs.

-3. Add one can of crushed tomato.
+3. Add one can of crushed tomatoes.

 4. Turn up the heat.